icaroland/documentation/index.md

 # What it's able to do

-At the moment is only able to:
+At the moment it's only able to:
 * assign math expressions* to variables
 * assign the value of a variable A to variable B
 * print math expressions* and variables content to the screen